Explainable Brain Age Prediction using coVariance Neural Networks: Results

 Figure~\ref{roi_AD}a displays the robustness (determined via analyses of 100 VNN models) for various brain regions being associated with significantly larger residual elements for the AD+ group than the HC group.
 The most significant regions with elevated regional residuals in AD+ with respect to HC were concentrated in bilateral inferior parietal, temporal, entorhinal, parahippocampal, subcallosal, and precentral regions.
 All these brain regions, except for precentral and subcallosal, mirrored the cortical atrophy (Fig.~\ref{CT_diff} in supplementary material), and these regions are known to be highly interconnected with hippocampus~\cite{lindberg2012subcallosal}.
 Hence, brain regions characteristic of AD had significant differences in regional residual distributions for AD+ group as compared to HC group.
-Similar findings were recovered by the analysis of the regional residuals derived from the VNNs that were trained on an independent dataset (Appendix~\ref{cross_val}).

 Although the results in Fig.~\ref{roi_AD}a provided a meaningful regional profile for AD+ group, we further performed exploratory analysis to check whether the regional residuals had any clinical significance.
 To this end, we evaluated the Pearson's correlations between CDR sum of boxes and the regional residuals derived from final layer VNN outputs for the AD+ group for all 100 VNN models.
 Interestingly, the brain regions with the largest correlations with the CDR sum of boxes scores in Fig.~\ref{roi_AD}c were concentrated in the parahippocampal, medial temporal lobe, and temporal pole regions (also isolated in Fig.~\ref{roi_AD}a).
 This observation provides the evidence that the regional residuals for the AD+ group that led to the result in Fig.~\ref{roi_AD}a could predict dementia severity.